 On Saturday, September 2nd, sludge metal band EYEHATEGOD hit the Cobra Lounge as part of their Left to Starve Summer Tour.
 This show was the first of the band’s two-night run in Chicago and marked a special night for the group; after falling ill and receiving a liver transplant, these two shows were vocalist Mike Williams’ first time back in Chicago with EYEHATEGOD.
 Before experiencing … Continue reading Exclusive Interview: EYEHATEGOD on potential anniversary plans, Kuma’s Corner, and Motley Crue

-By Nikki Roberts On April 19th, 2008, Record Store Day was born.
+On April 19th, 2008, Record Store Day was born.
 Since 2008, the third Saturday of April has marked a day where artists, record store employees, and music lovers alike are able to unite and celebrate vinyl records at nearly 1,400 independently owned brick-and-mortar record stores across the globe.
-To many collectors and lovers of physical music, the anticipation leading to Record Store … Continue reading Record Breakers prepares for the 10th annual Record Store Day
+To many collectors and lovers of physical music, the anticipation leading to Record Store Day is equivalent … Continue reading Record Breakers prepares for the 10th annual Record Store Day

 Since 2012, Bumsy and the Moochers have been playing their danceable ska grooves in venues across the Chicagoland area.
 After seeing the group perform this past summer at The Drunken Donut in Joliet, I knew I had to catch their latest show at Reggie’s with So Pretty, The Two Tens, and The Dollyrots.
 Before their set, the band sat down with me to do an interview about … Continue reading Bumsy & The Moochers credit the 90’s for Chicago’s ska craze